ellis882/Fenix-Drone-Company/README.md

 - The photos/ Images used on the website are all taken from Unsplash, Free Images.
 Because the website is fiction i had no acces to video or real images.
 If the website was real i would use short video's of the projects that were done by the company and different images of the drones we use and gallery page.
 Now i had used images for the look and feel of the company.

+- Videos for drone users i watched to get inspired [youtube](https://youtu.be/v0TeCv4eqyc) (https://youtu.be/i3V2L1XHZcA)

 ## Extra info about the project

-- The idea to come up with this project to make a website for drone services came because my partner is doing the certificates to become a drone pilot.
+- The idea to come up with this project to make a website for drone services came because my partner is doing the certificates to become a drone pilot both in the Netherlands as in Brasil.
 At the moment this website is fiction but it could become real.
 With this project i hope to have a good base to build a custom made website in the future.
 - I believe that the drone business in the future will become more and more important.
 Therefore it is a very topical issue and nice to think about a responsive website that provides in the need of user.

 ### Questions to think about before making a website